TebasMartinez/DA-Deutsche-Bahn-delays/README.md

     - Drops columns that aren't needed for this analysis.
     - Resets index.
   - filter(df)
-    - Filters train types to include only "ICE", "IC", "RE", "RB", "S", and "IRE", which operate only within Germany and are operated by Deustche Bahn.
+    - Filters train types to include only "ICE", "IC", "RE", "RB", and "IRE", which operate only within Germany and are operated by Deustche Bahn.
   - group_dates_seasons(df)
     - Creates new columns for "year", "month", "day", and "season".
   - separate_cat_num(df)